 The new performance and installation by Cevdet Erek (born 1974, Istanbul), chiçiçiçichiciçi, takes its cue from daily life: how footsteps strike the pavement; how one’s fingers gently play a railing or a fence; or how beats, rhythms, and sonic patterns affect the movement of people on the street.
 Each sound is a percussive proposal and designates a different motion or relationship to the architectures and objects that are part of this everyday soundscape.

 Erek’s practice as a musician, architect, and visual artist revolves around sound as a measure for space, time, and the world around us.
-Erek’s new work, chiçiçiçichiciçi, uses the gallery wall in the museum’s Griffin Court as both instrument and musical score.
-Conflating representation and performance, Erek adds various forms of visual and written language to the wall that are meant to be interpreted as sound instructions, while the same wall is host to architectural interventions played in live performances as part of the installation.
-Erek’s own musical patterns and rhythms are integrated into Griffin Court to suggest a pace, to impact how our bodies navigate that space, and to designate our distance or proximity to architecture and sound.
+Erek’s new work, chiçiçiçichiciçi, uses the gallery wall in the museum’s Griffin Court as instrument, soundtrack, and graphic notation.
+Conflating representation and performance, Erek adds various forms of visual and written language to the wall—all variations of the work’s onomatopoeic title—while the same wall is host to architectural elements that can be played as instruments.
+Erek’s own prerecorded sound permeates Griffin Court through a 18-channel sound installation, in order to suggest a pace, to impact how our bodies navigate space, and to designate a shifting proximity to architecture and sound.

 Iterations is made possible through the generous support of the Society for Contemporary Art at the Art Institute of Chicago.